Zander W. Blasingame

 Ph.D.
 Candidate @ Clarkson University, Potsdam NY, USA

-I am currently a Ph.D. student at Clarkson University studying guided generation and latent representations of generative models.
-Lately, I’ve been interested in stochastic processes, generative flows, score-based generative models, and numerical ODE/SDE solvers.
-Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and guided generation for attacking Face Recognition (FR) systems.
+I am currently a Ph.D. student at Clarkson University studying guided and reverisble generation with diffusion models.
+Lately, I’ve been interested in neural differential equations, score-based generative models, rough path theory for ML, and AI for science applications.
+Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and reversible solvers for diffusion models.
 I work in the CAMEL group and I am advised by Dr. Chen Liu.
 Previously, I received my B.Sc. in Computer Engineering from Clarkson University in 2018.

 All of Christ, for all of life.

-In my free time I am an opposite hitter for the Clarkson Men’s Club Volleyball team.
+In my free time I am an outside hitter for the Clarkson Men’s Club Volleyball team.
 I also enjoy powerlifting and resistance training.

 Latest News